webdriverio-community/wdio-chromedriver-service/README.md

 Example:  `localhost`

 Type: `string`

+### pollTimeout
+The startup timeout in ms, it if the port is open checks before starting and then checks again if the chromedriver port is closed after starting.

+Example: 10000

+Type: `number`

 ### outputDir
 The path where the output of the ChromeDriver server should be stored (uses the config.outputDir by default when not set).